Dahlonega Plateau AVA: Climate

 Although growing season length is important because it reflects the number of frost-free days, the temperatures that are reached during that frost-free period are just as important to viticulture.
 The petition further stated that grape vines do not grow and fruit does not mature when temperatures are below 50 F. Therefore, a region that has a 180-day frost-free growing season would still be unsuitable for viticulture if temperatures seldom or never rise above 50 F. The petition presented growing degree days (GDD) data using the Winkler scale from the very cool Zone I, for regions accumulating 2,500 or fewer GDDs in a growing season, to the very warm Zone V, for regions accumulating over 4,000 GDDs.
 The data showed that the terrain within the Dahlonega Plateau AVA is classified in the intermediate ranges of the Winkler scale (Zones III and IV).
 The AVA has a higher percentage of terrain within Zone IV than any of the surrounding regions and lacks any terrain in the very cool Zone I, the cool Zone II, or the very warm Zone V. The petition indicated, that regions classified as Zones III or IV, such as the AVA, are suitable for growing a diverse range of late-ripening grape varietals.

 According to the petition, the rising elevations of the Dahlonega Plateau AVA and the regions to the north and east cause the moisture-laden winds traveling inland from the Gulf of Mexico and Atlantic Ocean to drop their rain in the area.
 Annual rainfall amounts within the AVA are approximately 62 in per year and 17 in during the winter months.
 The regions to the north and east generally receive more rainfall annually and during winter than the AVA, and the regions to the south and west generally receive less.
 The petition stated that the AVA receives adequate annual rainfall amounts, which make vineyard irrigation seldom necessary.
 Furthermore, the petition provides data collected from the AVA and surrounding regions shows that the low winter rainfall amounts within the AVA are relevant to viticulture because, when compared to the data from the surrounding regions, low levels of rain in winter in the AVA reduce the possibility of a delayed bud break and subsequent later harvest.
+The USDA plant hardiness zones are 7b and 8a.